James Carragher: Club career

-Carragher began playing football with Liverpool as an under-8 in 2011.
-He joined the youth academy of Wigan Athletic in 2017.
+After Carragher began playing football with Liverpool as an under-8 in 2011, he joined the youth academy of Wigan Athletic in 2017.
 Carragher captained Wigan's under-18s as they won the U18 Professional Development League in the 2020–21 season.
 He signed his first professional contract with Wigan on 4 August 2021.
-He made his debut with Wigan Athletic in a 1–1 (7–8) EFL Cup penalty shoot-out win over Hull City on 10 August 2021.
+He made his debut with Wigan Athletic in a penalty shoot-out win over Hull City in the EFL Cup on 10 August 2021.
+He signed a new two-year contract with Wigan on 27 April 2023.